a-slice-of-py/data-scientist-hub/docs/posts/til-aws-cert.md

 # AWS Certification Skill Tree

-I am considering to get an [AWS Certification](https://aws.amazon.com/certification/) sooner or later this year, then I started to deep dive all the possibilities out there.
+As a professional with more than 4 years of experience with AWS, I might attempt to get an [AWS Certification](https://aws.amazon.com/certification/) sooner or later this year, so I'm evaluating all the possibilities out there.

 AWS itself provides a useful guide to the recommended [AWS Certification Paths](https://d1.awsstatic.com/training-and-certification/docs/AWS_certification_paths.pdf), where all the top cloud job roles are listed together with a bried description of their responsibilities.